microsoft/dayhoff/README.md

 * **Dayhoff-170m-BRn**: A 170M parameter model trained on UniRef50 cluster representatives and samples from novelty-filtered BackboneRef

 ### 3B parameter models
-* **Dayhoff-3b-UR90**: A 3B parameter model trained on UniRef90 members sampled from UniRef50 clusters
+* **Dayhoff-3b-UR90**: A 3B parameter model trained on UniRef90 members sampled by UniRef50 cluster
 * **Dayhoff-3b-GR-HM**: A 3B parameter model trained on members sampled from GigaRef clusters and homologs from OpenProteinSet
-* **Dayhoff-3b-GR-HM-c**: A 3B parameter model trained on members sampled from GigaRef clusters and homologs from OpenProteinSet and subsequently cooled using samples from UniRef90 clusters and homologs from OpenProteinSet.
+* **Dayhoff-3b-GR-HM-c**: A 3B parameter model trained on members sampled from GigaRef clusters and homologs from OpenProteinSet and subsequently cooled using samples from UniRef90 and homologs from OpenProteinSet.

 ## Unconditional generation